 For Wooten, her business is more than just a job: it’s a family business.
 “My grandfather, two great uncles, my mother, two uncles, two second cousins and one third cousin all work for State Farm,” she explains.

 Wooten is not all business though.
-She has previously volunteered with Mautner Project and currently sponsors local girls so ball teams, as well as fire department events.
+She has previously volunteered with Mautner Project and currently sponsors local girls soft ball teams, as well as fire department events.

 With her combined business savvy and community work, Wooten and her team have qualified for awards and programs such as Ambassador Travel, Senior Vice President’s Club, Mutual Fund Leaders, President’s Club, and Chairman’s Circle.
 As a small business leader, these awards and honors highlight Wooten’s dedication to excellence, leadership, and the LGBTQ community.